NVSL/Corundum/README.md

 ## Dependencies

-`corundum` depends on some unstable features of Rust.
+Corundum depends on some unstable features of Rust.
 Therefore, it requires nightly Rust compiler [1.50.0-nightly](https://github.com/rust-lang/rust).
 Please run the following commands to download the latest version of Rust (See https://www.rust-lang.org/tools/install for more details).